agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **PREPARING FOR ASSEMBLY**

 Just like the *fastx_trimmer* tool we used at the command line, TRIMMOMATIC may have removed some poor quality sequences, put the forward and reverse FASTQ files out of sync.
-First use the *FASTQ Interlacer* to merge all of the data into one file and then *FASTQ De-Interlacer* to split the resulting file into Forward, Reverse, and Orphan reads.
+First use the *FASTQ Interlacer* to merge all of the **paired** data into one file and then *FASTQ De-Interlacer* to split the resulting file into Forward, Reverse, and Orphan reads.
 Almost all assemblers required FASTQ data sorted in this manner to save on initial processing.
 The most common reason for a failed assembly is skipping this step.

 **SPADES ASSEMBLY**